-DINO has become Indiana's leader in Adventure Racing, having planned and directed thirteen successful MISSION AR 18-hr events and two USARA National Championships.
-In addition, racing team DINOseries.com has competed in dozens of AR's in the past 15 years and won multiple Regional Championship titles..
+DINO has become Indiana's leader in Adventure Racing, having planned and directed more than 30 successful 4- to 18-hour AR events and three USARA National Championships.
+In addition, our racing team DINOseries.com has competed in dozens of AR's in the past 20 years and won multiple Regional Championship titles.

 WHAT IS AN ADVENTURE RACE?

 Adventure racing is an amazing challenge of the body, mind, spirit.
 Team dynamics and strategy also play key roles in success.
 During an adventure race, participants travel with teammates on foot, bicycle, and canoe.
 There may also be other activities, such as ropes events or team challenges.
 There are typically no marked courses - the team must choose its own route using a map and compass.

 The goal is to reach "checkpoints", which may be stations manned by race staff or unmanned markers in the woods with a coded paper punch.
 Often there are multiple valid routes from checkpoint to checkpoint - for example: a long, flat, paved route; a short but steep bush-wack through thorns; or an in-between distance winding trail.

 DINO's "LITE" Beginner Races offers first timers a chance to see what it's all about.
 A shorter, 4-hour cutoff; less complex navigation; and reduced gear list allow an introductory taste of AR.

 Teams in the longer distance events must know how to read a topographical map (based on USGS quad map).
 "Lite" participants can usually get by with understanding a park map and general understanding of the topographical map.

 Participants travel by foot, bicycle, and canoe in teams (or in the Solo division), using map and compass to find checkpoints.
 Each team must stay together the entire race.
 Along the way, they will encounter various natural and manmade challenges that test physical and mental ability and creativity.